burkeholland/quick-start/src/chapters/chapter5.md

 >In this case, we need to explicitly point to the index.js file, because normally NativeScript is configured to look in an npm module's package.json file for the "main" value to reference a file, like `index.js`.
 In the case of this particular module, the `main` value is simply `index` so you need to reference the main file directly.

-To make use of this validator, add a function to `app/shared/view-models/user-view-model.js` under the register function:
+To make use of this validator, add a function to `app/shared/view-models/user-view-model.js` right above the line `return viewModel`:

 ```
-User.prototype.isValidEmail = function() {
+viewModel.isValidEmail = function() {
-	var email = this.get("email_address");
+	var email = this.get("email");
 	return validator.validate(email);
 };
 ```